Menu

 Cuisine: American

-Keyword: christmas dinner ideas, christmas ham, christmas ham recipes, ham glaze recipe, holiday ham, how to cook a ham, how to cook a ham in the oven, traditional christmas dinner
+Keyword: christmas dinner ideas, christmas ham, christmas ham recipes, ham glaze recipe, holiday ham, how to cook a ham

 Servings: 16